trhgnhat/real_estate_rasa_chatbot/data/data.md

 - what doing
 - what doing
 - how are xou
-- ¿Qué pasa?
 - hi how are you?
 - hi sara, how are you?
 - Hows it going
-- come stai?
 - How you doing?

-## intent:affirm
+## intent:ask_more
-- yes
-- yes sure
+- thanks, is there anything else?
+- is there anything else?
-- absolutely
+- any more suggest?
-- for sure
-- yes yes yes
-- definitely
+- any more options?
-- yeah
+- more options please,
+- it is good, but i want to see more
+- give me more options
+- show me more options
+- its good but give me more options

+## intent:confirm
-- si
+- it's okay
+- i am ok with that
 - ok
 - okay
+- confirmed
+- i confirm
+- that's okay

 ## intent:deny
 - no